COx2/PizzaKnobFilterPlugin/README.md

-# PizzaKnobFilterPlugin for VST/AudioUnits #
+## PizzaKnobFilterPlugin for VST/AudioUnits ##

 This VST/AudioUnits plugin effect provides an emulated High-Pass filter and Low-Pass filter with stimulying GUI.

+Current Version is V1.0.0

+License : GPL

 ## What's an PizzaKnobFilterPlugin? ##